-To achieve entanglement distribution one make use of only of two types of local operations and classical communication protocols, namely SLOCC purification and entanglement swapping. \begin{itemize} \item \textbf{SLOCC purification:} nodes $i$ and $j$ are connected by a partially entangled state $\ket{\omega}_{ij}$ (like in \Cref{fig:qn}).
+To achieve entanglement distribution, one makes use of only two types of local operations and classical communication protocols, namely SLOCC purification and entanglement swapping. \begin{itemize} \item \textbf{SLOCC purification:} nodes $i$ and $j$ are connected by a partially entangled state $\ket{\omega}_{ij}$ (like in \Cref{fig:qn}).
 The optimal SLOCC purification protocol is applied on the qubits of nodes $i$ and $j$.
-This operation, as explained in \Cref{sec:quant_info}, converts the state $\ket{\omega}_{ij}$ into the singlet $\ket{\psi^-}_{ij}$ with finite probability $p_\omega$ or, if unsuccessful, into a product state with probability $1 - p_\omega$. \item \textbf{Entanglement swapping:} as shown in Fig \ref{fig:ent-swap}, two nodes $A$ and $B$ are connected with an intermediate node R, sharing states $\ket{\alpha}_{ar_1}$ and $\ket{\beta}_{br_2}$.
-Then, a joined Bell measurement is performed on node $R$ by measuring systems $r_1$ and $r_2$.
+This operation, as explained in \Cref{sec:quant_info}, converts the state $\ket{\omega}_{ij}$ into the singlet $\ket{\Psi^-}_{ij}$ with finite probability $p_\omega$ or, if unsuccessful, into a product state with probability $1 - p_\omega$. \item \textbf{Entanglement swapping:} as shown in \Cref{fig:ent-swap}, two nodes $A$ and $B$ are connected by an intermediate node R, sharing states $\ket{\alpha}_{ar_1}$ and $\ket{\beta}_{br_2}$.
+Then, a joint Bell measurement is performed on node $R$ by measuring systems $r_1$ and $r_2$.
 This creates a new entangled state between $A$ and $B$, while the node $R$ is removed.
-Considering that the singlet conversion probability SCP are $p_\alpha$ and $p_\beta$ respectively, one end up with a state with an SCP of $p_\text{swap} = \min\{p_\alpha, p_\beta\}$, also called ``entanglement of single pair purification'' \cite{1999bose, 2023entswap}.
+Considering that the singlet conversion probabilities (SCPs) are $p_\alpha$ and $p_\beta$ respectively, one ends up with a state with an SCP of $p_\text{swap} = \min\{p_\alpha, p_\beta\}$, also called ``entanglement of single pair purification'' \cite{1999bose, 2023entswap}.
 In this section we consider just the case where $p_\alpha = p_\beta = p$ for all the links.
 However, as we will see, the role of different $p_i$ will, instead, be crucial in \Cref{sec:rand-qep}. \end{itemize}